OxideMod/Oxide.Docs/docs/guides/developers/development-environment.md

 ## Oxide for Rust

-To develop plugins<sup><a href="/glossary#plugins">[3]</a></sup> for Rust, you need to install Oxide for Rust.
+To develop plugins for Rust, you need to install Oxide for Rust.
 You can download it from the [GitHub repository](https://github.com/OxideMod/Oxide.Rust).

 To install Oxide for Rust:

 1. Download Oxide for Rust from the repository.
 2. Follow the instructions in the repository's README to install Oxide for Rust.
 3. After you've installed Oxide, you need to add its libraries and assemblies to your project in your IDE.
-This allows you to use Oxide's features in your plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+This allows you to use Oxide's features in your plugins.
 The process for this will vary depending on your IDE, but it generally involves adding a reference to the Oxide libraries in your project's settings.

 ## Adding Libraries and Assemblies